-- 3.61.
+5.69.
 Furthermore it is expected that the outputs of the internal model are discussed with the risk-management function and that the results of this discussion are reported to the administrative, management or supervisory body and can therefore be seen in the minutes of the board meetings or of other committees and decision-making bodies.
-National competent authorities may review minutes from the relevant committees / decision-making bodies in the undertaking to assess how output from the internal model is used, i.e., how it is discussed, how the discussion is documented, how suggested improvements to the internal model output are fed back to the risk-management function, etc. Where minutes refer to actions to be carried out, national competent authorities may check that the actions have actually been implemented. - 3.62.
+National competent authorities may review minutes from the relevant committees / decision-making bodies in the undertaking to assess how output from the internal model is used, i.e., how it is discussed, how the discussion is documented, how suggested improvements to the internal model output are fed back to the risk-management function, etc. Where minutes refer to actions to be carried out, national competent authorities may check that the actions have actually been implemented.

+- 5.70.
 National competent authorities may also find it helpful to review what reports have been requested by members of the administrative, management or supervisory body.
 Then national competent authorities can ask the board members to explain the reports and how they change over time.
-The undertaking may wish to consider the format of the internal model reporting and how the format could be improved to enhance senior management understanding; for example, the inclusion of graphics or diagrammatic representation of data can enhance communication. - 3.63.
+The undertaking may wish to consider the format of the internal model reporting and how the format could be improved to enhance senior management understanding; for example, the inclusion of graphics or diagrammatic representation of data can enhance communication. - 5.71.
 Consequently the minutes of the board meetings with discussions and results of those discussions on risk profile of the undertaking can be reviewed as a way of forming a view by national competent authorities.
 National competent authorities may also find it helpful to see how members agreed to act on the outcome of the discussions and how decisions were communicated and acted within the company.

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking ensures that the internal model will be used both in decision-making and to calculate the Solvency Capital Requirement.
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking ensures and is able to demonstrate that the internal model is used in decision-making.